2017 Uttarakhand Legislative Assembly election

-The 2017 Uttarakhand Legislative Assembly election were the 4th Vidhan Sabha (Legislative Assembly) election of the state of Uttarakhand in India.
+The 2017 Uttarakhand Legislative Assembly election was the 4th Vidhan Sabha (Legislative Assembly) election of the state of Uttarakhand in India.
 Elections were held on 15 February 2017 in a single phase for the 69 seats of the Uttarakhand Legislative Assembly.
 Voting in the Karnaprayag constituency was postponed until 9 March 2017 due to the death of BSP candidate Kuldeep Kanwasi in a road accident.
-In the previous election in 2012, none of the parties won a majority but the Indian National Congress formed the government with the help of PDF in the leadership of Vijay Bahuguna.
+The Bharatiya Janata Party emerged as the largest party, winning 57 seats in the 70-seat legislature.
+The Indian National Congress was reduced to 11 seats and became the official opposition.

-The voter turnout for the 69 seats of Uttarakhand Legislative Assembly that held on 15 February was 65.64% which is less than the last election's voter turnout of 66.85%.
+The voter turnout for the 69 seats of Uttarakhand Legislative Assembly that was held on 15 February was 65.64% which is less than the last election's voter turnout of 66.85%.

 Schedule and electorate

 The schedule for the Uttarakhand Assembly Election was announced by the Election Commission of India on 4 January 2017 and elections took place on 15 February 2017.
-69 out of 70 ACs went on to polls on the same day but polls were postponed for Karnaprayag Assembly constituency to 9 March.
+69 out of 70 ACs went on to the polls on the same day but the polls were postponed for Karnaprayag Assembly constituency to 9 March.
 The results were announced on 11 March 2017.
 Voter-verified paper audit trail (VVPAT) machines were used along with EVM in four assembly constituencies in Uttarakhand.